White Almond Sour Cream Cake

 Flour, sugar, baking soda, and salt go into the larger mixing bowl.

 Just give them a quick whisk to get them combined.

-Now, in a separate bowl, combine the sour cream, oil, egg whites, and almond extract.
+Now, in the smaller bowl, combine the sour cream, oil, egg whites, and almond extract.

 Whisk them together as best you can (the mixture may look a little lumpy), and pour that into the dry ingredients.

 Then transfer the batter to greased, lined cake pans, and bake!

 You’ll know your cake is done when it’s set and it feels springy to the touch.
 A toothpick inserted in the center should come out clean or with a few moist crumbs.

 For the white cake you see pictured here, I used a half-batch of my favorite American-style Buttercream.
 It’s a snap to make and I like how fluffy yet stable it is.

 But if that’s not your thing, here are a few other suggestions that would work really well too:

 Any of these would be fabulous paired with this versatile white cake recipe.